MSoup/TOP/README.md

 let array = [...obj]; // TypeError: obj is not iterable
 ```

 document.createElement(tagName[, options]) creates a new element of tag type tagName.

-Creating a div in memory.
-DOES NOT PUT INTO DOM YET
+(In memory, not on the DOM yet)

 ```
 const div = document.createElement('div');
 ```

 This is so that you can manipulate the element (by adding styles, classes, ids, text etc.) before placing it on the page.

 Appending Elements: